 You’re certainly welcome to read the story yourself, but if you’re pressed for time I’ll give you the gist of it right here…

 Remember JonBenét Ramsey, the little 6 year old beauty queen who was found murdered a few years back?

-The photographer that took JonBenét’s “glamour shot” photos has just been arrested for using a nearby restaurant’s open Wi-Fi network to download child pornography to his computer.
+The photographer that took JonBenét’s “glamour shot” photos was arrested for using a nearby restaurant’s open Wi-Fi network to download child pornography to his computer.

 The only reason he was caught is the restaurant noticed the illegal activity taking place via their network and notified the police.
 The police then used special equipment to track the illegal web traffic straight to the perp’s computer in real time.

 Do you know how to monitor your own Wi-Fi network for illegal activity?

 I’m guessing that you probably don’t because very few people outside of law enforcement circles do.

 If that man (or someone like him – maybe even a neighbor) had parked his car down the street from your house and used your Wi-Fi network to download child porn, you wouldn’t even know about it until the police came knocking at your door.